Best practices for Azure Container Registry

 |Headless/service identity||Build and deployment pipelines where the user isn't directly involved.||Service principal|

 For in-depth information about these and other Azure Container Registry authentication scenarios, see Authenticate with an Azure container registry.

 Manage registry size

 The storage constraints of each container registry service tier are intended to align with a typical scenario: Basic for getting started, Standard for most production applications, and Premium for hyper-scale performance and geo-replication.
 Throughout the life of your registry, you should manage its size by periodically deleting unused content.

-Use the Azure CLI command az acr show-usage to display the current size of your registry:
+Use the Azure CLI command az acr show-usage to display the current consumption of storage and other resources in your registry:

 NAME LIMIT CURRENT VALUE UNIT -------------------------- ------------ --------------- ------ Size 536870912000 215629144 Bytes Webhooks 500 1 Count Geo-replications -1 3 Count IPRules 100 1 Count VNetRules 100 0 Count PrivateEndpointConnections 10 0 Count

-You can also find the current storage used in the Overview of your registry in the Azure portal:
+You can also find the current storage usage in the Overview of your registry in the Azure portal:

 Delete image data